Pokémon Go: Criticism and incidents

 People have suffered various injuries from accidents related to the game.
 In Japan, the first accident occurred within hours of the game's release.
 The first death in Japan attributed to Pokémon Go occurred in late August 2016.
 A distracted driver playing the game killed one woman and badly injured another.
-The 39-year-old farmer did not notice the women crossing a street and hit them with his truck.
+The 39-year-old farmer did not notice the women crossing the street and hit them with his truck.
 The woman died due to a broken neck.
 Japan's National Police Agency said it was the 79th Pokémon Go-related accident in the country.
-On August 11, 2016, a young girl in Cambodia was reportedly killed after being hit by a car while trying to capture a Pokémon located on a road.
+On August 11, 2016, a young girl in Cambodia was reportedly killed after being hit by a car while trying to capture a Pokémon on a road.
 The case was the first death related to Pokémon Go among Southeast Asian countries.
-In January 2017, Chinese-American civilian Jiansheng Chen was shot dead while playing Pokémon Go.
+In January 2017, a Chinese-American civilian, Jiansheng Chen, was shot dead while playing Pokémon Go.

 Al-Azhar University in Cairo described the game as "harmful mania."
 A Cossack leader declared that it "smacks of Satanism", Kuwait banned the game from government sites, Indonesian officials deemed it a national security threat, and in Israel the IDF banned the game from army bases out of security considerations.
-In Saudi Arabia, the General Secretariat of the Council of Senior Scholars declared, in light of a 2001 fatwa banning the Pokémon card game as a form of gambling, that the electronic app required a new ruling.
+In Saudi Arabia, the General Secretariat of the Council of Senior Scholars declared, considering a 2001 fatwa banning the Pokémon card game as a form of gambling, that the electronic app required a new ruling.
 This was also followed by both Indian and Malaysian Islamic leaders telling Indian and Malaysian Muslims to avoid the game.

-During Thailand's 2016 constitutional referendum polling, Pokémon Go players were told to refrain from entering polling stations.
-Thus, the Thai National Broadcasting and Communications Commission intends to ask Niantic to remove Pokémon characters and PokéStops from locations such as government facilities, historic and religious sites, and private property, as well as dangerous spots such as narrow footpaths and rivers.
+During Thailand's 2016 constitutional referendum polling, Pokémon Go players were told not to enter polling stations.
+Thus, the Thai National Broadcasting and Communications Commission intends to ask Niantic to remove Pokémon characters and PokéStops from locations such as government facilities, historic and religious sites, private property, and dangerous spots such as narrow footpaths and rivers.
 Cambodia has banned the game in a former genocide site after Pokémon players showed up there.
 Vietnam has banned players from entering the government and defense offices.
-The Vietnamese Ministry of Information and Communications is also considering the game's negative impact on Vietnamese society, where many people left home at night, crossed the road, or drove on the street with their eyes kept focused on phones, which brought the need to ban the game in the country.
+The Vietnamese Ministry of Information and Communications is also considering the game's negative impact on Vietnamese society, where many people left home at night, crossed the road, or drove on the street with their eyes kept focused on phones.
+This brought the need to ban the game in the country.
 Following the move by other Southeast Asian neighbors, the Philippines also banned the game in all administration offices.
 According to a survey by the Malaysian Employers Federation (MEF), around 4 percent of employers in Malaysia fired their staff for playing the game during working hours.